ceydas/fullstack-admin-panel/README.md

 ### Endpoints Available for Admins:
 - `GET /api/admin/configs` Get all configuration parameters.
 The result is an object array.
 - `POST /api/admin/configs` Add new configuration parameter to the database, providing a request body of type ‘Parameter’.
-- `UPDATE /api/admin/configs` Update existing configuration parameter, providing a request body of type ‘Parameter’.
+- `PUT /api/admin/configs` Update existing configuration parameter, providing a request body of type ‘Parameter’.
 - `DELETE /api/admin/configs/{key}` Delete configuration parameter with the given key.

 ### Endpoints Available for Regular Users: